Backfighter/congo/README.md

 ```
 Custom can be set to any value you want and will be directly added as a setting like any other
 field.

+You can look at [value.go](https://gitlab.com/SilentTeaCup/congo/blob/master/value.go) to
+see how they are normally implemented.
+And even open MRs with new types you think
+everyone will need.